-- 1. Make sure the headlamp switch is in the off position, then remove the two screws and the license plate lamp assembly. - 2.
-Remove bulb socket by turning counterclockwise. - 3.
-Carefully pull the bulb out from the socket.
+- 1. Make sure the headlamp switch is in the off position. - 2.
+Remove the two screws and the lens from the license plate lamp assembly. - 3.
+Carefully pull the bulb straight out from the lamp assembly.

 Install new bulb(s) in reverse order.